alpersonalwebsite/react/Redux.md

 Important: Please, read it carefully...
 Reducers must always return the state.
 We never modify the state directly.
 We create a new copy of the current state, modify the copy and return the copy (original state remains the same).

+Every time that we talk about **state** in a Reducer, we are referring to the particular piece of state that the "concerned reducer" is responsible for.

 Never mutate the state...
 Example: **AVOID doing this**